Hernandez v. New York: Dissent

-Justice Stevens dissented and Justice Marshall joined.
+Justice Stevens dissented, and Justice Marshall joined.
 Under Batson, Stevens argued that a prosecutor who attempts to rebut a prima facie showing of discrimination must do so with "'legitimate reasons' that are 'related to the particular case to be tried.'"
 Stevens found the Court erred by allowing an illegitimate explanation for the prosecutor's actions that went to the heart of Batson's protections of the Fourteenth Amendment.
-Further, Stevens found that the prosecutor's justification would disproportionately affect Spanish-speaking jurors, alternatives were available to address the prosecutor's concerns, and his reasoning should be viewed skeptically because he did not use a for cause challenge.
+Further, Stevens found that the prosecutor's justification would disproportionately affect Spanish-speaking jurors, alternatives were available to address the prosecutor's concerns, and his reasoning should be viewed skeptically because he did not use a for-cause challenge.

-Justice Blackmun dissented in a separate statement agreeing with Justice Stevens' dissent on the prosecutor's insufficient explanation for dispelling an inference of racial animus.
+Justice Blackmun dissented in a separate statement, agreeing with Justice Stevens' dissent on the prosecutor's insufficient explanation for dispelling an inference of racial animus.

 Criticism of the decision

 The decision received immediate attention with a New York Times article that broke down the arguments and the court's reasoning.
 Law professors were also skeptical of the decision and its implications.
 Professor Juan Perea argued that the interconnection between race and language is not properly addressed and that the Supreme Court should have found the prosecutor's peremptory strikes not race-neutral.
-Professor Deborah Ramirez highlighted that this decision could permit bilinguals to systematically be removed from juries and the pervasiveimpact that may have on Latinos.
-Professor Alfredo Mirandé furthered this research on "bilingualism as an immutable characteristic" under Fourteenth Amendment Equal Protection Doctrine and noted lower courts had expanded the Supreme Court's reasoning to allow peremptory challenges when a juror understands a foreign language when the translation is disputed at trial.
+Professor Deborah Ramirez highlighted that this decision could permit bilinguals to be systematically removed from juries and the pervasive impact that this may have on Latinos.
+Professor Alfredo Mirandé furthered this research on "bilingualism as an immutable characteristic" under the Fourteenth Amendment Equal Protection Doctrine and noted lower courts had expanded the Supreme Court's reasoning to allow peremptory challenges when a juror understands a foreign language when the translation is disputed at trial.

-The Supreme Court has not revisited the question of potential discrimination towards bilingual or multilingual jurors since which has created confusion for lower courts.
+The Supreme Court has not revisited the question of potential discrimination towards bilingual or multilingual jurors, which has created confusion for lower courts.
 An examination of twenty years after Hernandez v.
-New York in California courts found the case's reasoning to be "an arbitrary and flawed tool" but California courts were hesitant to rule contrary.
-This has left open the question of how the Court would rule if non-Latinos who spoke Spanish were allowed to remain in a jury while Spanish speaking Latinos were struck because of their language ability.
-Professor Mirandé notes that Latinos across the board are hurt, monolingual Spanish speakers are barred because they lack English while bilingual jurors are struck because they know too much Spanish.
-He continues that instead bilingual Spanish speakers should be wanted by the court to play an important check on court translations.
-Another commentator has argued the courts should embrace more bilingualism because of the benefits it provides to the legal system as the Hernandez dissent discussed.
+New York in California courts found the case's reasoning to be "an arbitrary and flawed tool," but California courts were hesitant to rule contrary.
+This has left open the question of how the Court would rule if non-Latinos who spoke Spanish were allowed to remain in a jury while Spanish-speaking Latinos were struck because of their language ability.
+Professor Mirandé notes that Latinos across the board are hurt; monolingual Spanish speakers are barred because they lack English, while bilingual jurors are struck because they know too much Spanish.
+He continues that instead, bilingual Spanish speakers should be required by the court to play an important role in court translations.
+Another commentator has argued that the courts should embrace more bilingualism because of the benefits it provides to the legal system, as the Hernandez dissent discussed.